cyberbotics/webots/docs/reference/javascript-procedural-proto.md

 - `wbgeometry`: provides geometry related functions, allowing for instance to create splines.

 - `wbutility`: provides commonly needed functions.

+Additionally, the following module is automatically added to each instance of the engine and therefore does not need to be imported:

+- `wbfile`: provides functions for the reading and writing of files.

+> **Note:**: contrary to the other JavaScript modules, `wbfile` is a C++ wrapped class and therefore cannot and should not be imported manually, attempting to do so will return an error.
+The functions exported by this module are available globally.

 The functions exported by each module are: